xtaci/smux/README.md

 ## Frame Allocator

 `alloc.go` implements a slab-style allocator tuned for frames up to 64 KB.
 Seventeen `sync.Pool` buckets cache power-of-two slice capacities, and a De Bruijn based `msb()` lookup picks the smallest bucket that can satisfy a request in constant time.
-Because buffers are recycled with their zeroed memory, streams can write into them immediately without triggering extra allocations or heap scans.
+Buffers are deliberately reused without zeroing, so each new frame simply overwrites the previous payload without paying the Go runtime's memclr cost.

 Benefits for the session:

 1. Bounded fragmentation (each request wastes < 50%) keeps the shared receive buffer predictable under load.
-2. Reuse of pre-sized slices drastically lowers GC pressure and amortizes zeroing costs across frames.
+2. Reuse of pre-sized slices drastically lowers GC pressure and removes repeated zeroing work.
 3. Constant-time bucket selection avoids locks or searches, so high-throughput sessions keep tail latency steady even with thousands of flows.

 ## Documentation